ewanw1lls/Individual-Capstone-Project/README.md

 - **Bootstrap Framework:** This is a widely-used CSS framework for building responsive and mobile-first interfaces.
 - **Custom CSS:** The custom CSS stylesheet ('static/css/style.css') is used to visualy expand and enhance beyond bootstrap.
 - **Character Encoding:** The character encoding standard used in the template is set to UTF-8 to support a wide range of characters and languages.
-- **Fonts:** The font families used in the template are the Google fonts Roboto and Konkhmer Sleokchher, providing a clean and modern typography.
+- **Fonts:** The font families used in the template are the GoogleFonts Tinos and Montserrat, providing a clean and modern typography.
+- **Favicon:** The favicon link are also present in the head, however these files arent currently operational and are listed in the future implementation fo the project.

 #### Navigation Bar:

 The navigation bar is a critical component of the base template, providing links to essential pages and features of the application.
 It includes:
+***Left aligned:***
+- **Court Finder Cornwall Link:** This is decoration and when clicked links to the home index.html page.
+- **Home Link:** This Links back to the index.html page
+- **Add Court Link:** When clicked opens a the add_court.html template, presenting the user with a form for adding a new court.
+***Right Aligned:***
 - **Login and Register Links:** When a user is not logged in links to the login and register pages are available, allowing users to access their accounts or create new ones.
 - **Logout Link:** A link to logout of the application is available only when the user is logged in.
 - **Username Display:** The navigation bar displays the username of the logged-in user, providing a personalised experience.